tymyrddin/purple/source/docs/social-engineering/index.rst

-The pages in this section apply the foundations to social engineering defence: why so many security awareness programmes produce the wrong kind of learning, what a programme built on current attacker techniques looks like in practice, and how the Satir arc runs through the transition from compliance-theatre simulation to continuous, systems-level testing.
+The pages in this section apply the foundations to social engineering defence: why so many security awareness programmes produce the wrong kind of learning, what a programme built on current attacker techniques looks like in practice, and how the change arc runs through the transition from compliance-theatre simulation to continuous, systems-level testing.

 .. toctree::